aniket-gupta-88/Kafka_Fabric_Network/README.md

 Block batch size = 10.

-Block batch timeout = 2
+Block batch timeout = 2.

+Number of caliper workers = 5.

 Number of transaction in caliper = 1000.

-tps of caliper = 100

 ### Parameter to be changed
-Test batch timeout with different values
+#### Test tps of caliper with different values

 Note:- File Location: caliper/caliper-benchmarks-local/config.yaml